MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

-- Microsoft Defender SmartScreen improvements: Made several improvements to the Microsoft Defender SmartScreen service, such as improved protection from malicious sites that redirect when loading, and top-level frame blocking which completely replaces malicious sites with the Microsoft Defender SmartScreen safety page.
+- Microsoft Defender SmartScreen improvements: Made several improvements to the Microsoft Defender SmartScreen service, such as improved protection from malicious sites that redirect when loading, and top-level frame blocking, which completely replaces malicious sites with the Microsoft Defender SmartScreen safety page.
 The top-level frame blocking prevents audio and other media from the malicious site from playing which gives an easier and less confusing experience.

 - In response to user feedback, users can now exempt certain cookies from automatically clearing when the browser closes.
-This is helpful if there's a site that users don't want to be signed out of, but still want to have all the other cookies cleared when the browser closes.
+This option is helpful if there's a site that users don't want to be signed out of, but still want to have all the other cookies cleared when the browser closes.
 To use this feature, go to *edge://settings/clearBrowsingDataOnClose* and enable the "Cookies and other site data" toggle.

 - Automatic Profile Switching is now available to help you get to your work content more easily across profiles.
 If you use multiple profiles at work, you can check it out by navigating to a site requiring authentication from your work or school account while on your personal profile.
 When we detect this, you will receive a prompt to switch to your work profile to access that site without having to authenticate to it.
 When you choose the work profile you want to switch to, the website will simply open in your work profile.
-We hope that this will help you keep your work and personal data separate and help you get to your work content more effortlessly.
+This profile switching capability will help you keep your work and personal data separate and help you get to your work content more effortlessly.
 If you don't want the feature to prompt you to switch profiles, you can choose the don't ask me again option and it will get out of your way.

 - Collections feature improvements:
   - You can use drag and drop to add an item to a collection without opening the collection.
 During the drag and drop you can also choose a location in the collection list where you want to put the item.